Want to make learning fun again?

 It’s great for reading comprehension, critical thinking, and creativity.

 Kids search the house or classroom to find objects that match a sound or rhyme.
-Example prompts:

 This blends language learning with physical movement—perfect for kinesthetic learners.